1 Purpose

 - review this Standard annually, and provide recommendations to the CEO

-Senior Manager Employee Relations
+Group Senior Manager Respectful Behaviour & Employee Relations

 Is the Content Developer, on behalf of the Functional Owner.